IvetteMcDermott/PP2-Js/README.md

 The site had been tested in various screen sizes as listed below.

 Mobile :
-The game can not be use in small screen as mobiles.
+The game can not be used in small screen as mobiles.
 It wouldn't being convenient as doesn't have enough space to display all at once and be visually clear, specially being the target user are children.
 For that reason, for these screens, a message will be display asking to visit us from a bigger device.

 Tablet :
 768x1024 / 1280x800 / 820x1180 / 810x1280